Carnage in Homs district as tanks open fire - video

 "Every time the firing starts, we run down to the basement and wait for it to stop...
 I swear to God that we are all cold and hungry here.
 There's not enough food, there's not enough fuel for heating any more.
 The area is surrounded by soldiers."

 Three other video segments said to have been filmed in Homs on Monday morning showed two tanks facing in opposite directions next to an apartment block.
-One fired a shell from its main gun.
-The other was firing a heavy weapon, possibly a tank-mounted mortar.
+One was firing a heavy weapon, possibly a tank-mounted mortar.

 A third tank, its commander standing up in the sand-bagged turret, manoeuvred along the street.
-There were constant bursts of machinegun fire and the sound of rifles.
+There were constant bursts of heavy machinegun fire and the sound of sniper rifles.

 A third video showing a tank recorded a loud explosion, like the sound of its main gun firing.
 Finally, after a flash and a loud blast, the screen went white.